9 Incredible Benefits Of Taking Turmeric

 - They don’t treat the underlying cause of oxidative stress caused by high blood sugar and inflammation.

-For this reason, many drug companies are trying to synthesize something similar to curcumin but have been unable to so far.
+For this reason, many drug companies are trying to synthesise something similar to curcumin but have been unable to so far.

 Side Effects of Turmeric